Torrent (Elden Ring): Critical reception

 Torrent was not universally praised, and Rich Stanton of PC Gamer criticized the horse as "not having much utility" compared to using fast travel, and having a large turning radius.
 However, Fraser Brown of the same publication disagreed with this stance, calling Torrent "my best horse pal", and "an integral part of the world", and noting that he was "the only way to reach some places".
 Stanton responded that combat on Torrent sometimes involved "flailing away" into the air without hitting an enemy, a contrast to Elden Ring's otherwise precise combat while on foot, saying that it felt "a bit weightless".
 Imogen Mellor, also of PC Gamer, expressed doubt that Torrent was even a horse, saying "it's a goat".
+Alice Ruppert of The Mane Quest criticized the horse's modeling, asserting his joints don't move correctly.

 Fans have introduced numerous mods allowing the player to replace Torrent with different models.
 These include giving Torrent the appearance of horses ridden by enemy NPCs, and more outlandish ones such as making him a modern main battle tank.
 Due to the issues regarding Torrent's maximum health remaining static throughout the game, some mods have made the character invincible, which Josh Broadwell of PCGamesN felt was a crucial fix for the character.

+Tarnished Edition reception

+The Spectral Steed Regalia included in the Tarnished Edition were generally praised for their design, with criticism directed towards the USD $5 price for existing game versions rather than it being offered as a free patch.
+The DLC was quickly compared to the 2006 horse armor controversy for The Elder Scrolls IV: Oblivion, in which players complained about the fact that horse armor was sold separately.